 - Teachers may not read an entire text or question in reading and writing assessments unless the student has a documented adaption for read-aloud: human reader/assistive technology. - Dictionaries and thesauri are not permitted during mathematics assessments. - Personal electronic devices are not permitted.
-If students require access to electronic dictionaries or translators, they may use a teacher-monitored device with a screen large enough for the teacher to read. - Operations tables, cognitive credit cards, cue cards, and worked examples should not be displayed in the classroom and are not permitted even with a documented adaptation (refer to Adaptations that are Not Permitted, page 16). - Calculators are not permitted (refer to Adaptations that are Not Permitted, page 16).
+If students require access to electronic dictionaries or translators, they may use a teacher-monitored device with a screen large enough for the teacher to read. - Operations tables, cognitive credit cards, cue cards, and worked examples should not be displayed in the classroom and are not permitted even with a documented adaptation (page 16). - Calculators are not permitted (page 16).

-Reading and Writing: Teacher Instructions and Scripts
+Literacy: Teacher Instructions and Scripts

-Total time each day: 95-120 minutes
+Total time each day: 100-125 minutes

-- 45 minutes for Reading - 5-15 minutes for stretch break (at the teacher's discretion) - 45 minutes for Writing - Up to 15 minutes extra for all students, if needed, to complete work from that day
+- 45 minutes for Reading - 5-15 minutes for stretch break - 50 minutes for Writing (includes 5 minutes for pre-writing prompt discussion) - Up to 15 minutes extra for all students, if needed, to complete work from that day